grnet/synnefo/docs/source/devguide.rst

 All requests must include an ``X-Auth-Token``, except from those that refer to publicly available files (**TBD**).
 The process of obtaining the token is still to be determined (**TBD**).

-The allowable request operations and corresponding return codes per level are presented in the remainder of this chapter.
+The allowable request operations and respective return codes per level are presented in the remainder of this chapter.
 Common to all requests are the following return codes.

 =========================  ================================
 Return Code                Description